queerviolet/exercise.therapist/README.md

 You might want to ignore very common English words for this part. ("It seems like "the" is coming up for you a lot...")

 What's the right data structure to use to store this?
-Where should that data structure be stored?
+How will you need to access that structure to find words that have been said more than a threshold number of times?
+You'll find that your Javascript code to do this will be more verbose than the Ruby code would be.
+That's okay.

 ## 4. Reflect and understand the skeleton code ##